chris-visser/meteor-vue-admin/README.md

 ## App Directory Structure
 The structure of the app follows

+### api
+This is the folder that contains things like Meteor methods, collections, publications and hooks.

 ### components
 This folder should contain all the Vue components